LowBianDev/LowBian/README.md

 - A distribution created by people for people.
 The main environment Cinnamon

--The distribution is based on Debian 13, promising high Debian stability.
+- The distribution is based on Debian 13, promising high Debian stability.

--The minimum requirements are the same as for Debian on cinnamon.
+- The minimum requirements are the same as for Debian on cinnamon.

+- The cinnamon environment will offer style Frutiger Aero